augustsaintfreytag/minecraft-crop-growth-modifier/README.md

 Consider configuring a limit on how many extra rolls can happen via max extra rolls (`cropExtraRollMax`).
 Setting the extra roll chance to `1.0` causes another tick to be scheduled for every single tick that occurs, so a limit is recommended to prevent infinite growth.

+### Reduced Bonemeal Growth

+To reduce the chance of using bonemeal growing a crop, you can reduce `cropGrowthChance`.
+A value of `1.0` (vanilla) means every time bonemeal is used, a random growth stage is applied to the block.
+This option can also be used to disable bonemeal crop growth entirely when set to `0.0`.

 ## License

 This mod was created by Saint for free use by the Minecraft community with basic attribution under the MIT license.
 This mod may be distributed with mod packs.